ecresp1el/organoid-roi-tool/README.md

 ---

+## 3A) Common Scenarios (Quick Flows)

+- New user, new project (first time)
+  - Click “Initialize Project (Reorganize)…”, pick your raw folder and a new project folder.
+  - When prompted, enter your name/initials (current user).
+  - Click “Validate Project” → expect “Project validation OK.
+No issues found.”
+  - Click “Open Dashboard”, select ALL or a specific well, then “Next Unlabeled (Scope)” to start.

+- Continue an existing project (same computer)
+  - Click “Import Project”, choose the project folder (contains `wells/`).
+  - The app validates automatically and resumes where you left off (from `.roi_session.json`).
+  - If you want to switch person, use Project → “Set Current User…”.

+- Continue an existing project (different computer / external drive)
+  - On the original computer: click “Migrate Project” once, then “Validate Project” (expect OK).
+Close the app.
+  - Copy the whole project folder to your drive/computer.
+  - On the new computer: click “Import Project”, select the folder.
+The app validates and resumes.
+If asked, pick your user or add a new one.

+- Add or switch user on a project
+  - Project → “Set Current User…”.
+Pick from the list or add a new name.
+Subsequent saves record that user.

+- Start over at the first unlabeled (optional)
+  - Delete `<project>/.roi_session.json`, then “Import Project” again.
+Or open the Dashboard, select ALL (project), and click “Next Unlabeled (Scope)”.

+- How progress is counted
+  - An image is “done” if a small `*_roi.json` exists next to it.
+The Dashboard totals use that rule.

+---

 ## 4) What Gets Saved

 When you save an ROI for `image.tif` in a folder, these files are written in the same folder: